 On April 3, 2020, the JV, through HF Logistics-SKX T2, LLC, a wholly-owned subsidiary of the JV ("HF-T2"), entered into a construction loan agreement with Bank of America, N.A. as administrative agent and lender (collectively, the "2020 Construction Loan Agreement"), pursuant to which the JV obtained a loan of up to \$73.0 million used to expand the North American distribution center (the "HF-T2 2020 Construction Loan").
-Under the 2020 Construction Loan Agreement, the interest rate per annum on the HF-T2 2020 Construction Loan is LIBOR Daily Floating Rate (as defined therein) plus a margin of 190 basis points, reducing to 175 basis points upon substantial completion of the construction and certain other conditions being satisfied.
-The weighted-average annual interest rate on borrowings under the 2020 Construction Loan Agreement was approximately 2.00% during the year ended December 31, 2021.
+Under the 2020 Construction Loan Agreement, the interest rate per annum on the HF-T2 2020 Construction Loan is based on the Bloomberg Short-Term Bank Yield Index ("BSBY") Daily Floating Rate (as defined therein) plus a margin of 190 basis points, reducing to 175 basis points upon substantial completion of the construction and certain other conditions being satisfied.
+The weighted-average annual interest rate on borrowings under the 2020 Construction Loan Agreement was approximately 4.22% during the year ended December 31, 2022.
 The maturity date of the HF-T2 2020 Construction Loan is April 3, 2025.
 The obligations of the JV under the 2020 Construction Loan Agreement are guaranteed by TGD Holdings I, LLC, which is an affiliate of HF.